action

 process local xslt.stylesheet stylesheet initial { xslt.compile file "stylesheet1.xsl" } output-to xslt.writer with stylesheet into file "input1.out" submit file "input1.xml"

-to direct output to a stream, that stream must be open:
+If you use output-to to direct output to a stream, that stream must be open:

 process local stream out-file open out-file as file "out.txt" output-to out-file submit file "in.txt"

-with a stream, you can apply the following modifiers:
+If you use output-to with a stream, you can apply the following modifiers:

-open modifier
+binary open modifier

-, which changes output destinations by creating
+Unlike using output as, which changes output destinations by creating

 a new output scope for the duration of the code block that follows,

-changes the destinations of the current output
+output-to changes the destinations of the current output

 scope.
 The original destinations of the output scope are lost and